Large-Batch, Iteration-Efficient Neural Bayesian Design Optimization: Complementary Evaluation Details

 Figure~\ref{fig:three graphs} showcases a comparison between NSGA-II, DGEMO, and LBN-MOBO for the airfoil problem.
 This experiment has a significantly more complex NFP since the relationship between the design and performance space is highly complex as we map the latent code of a GAN to aerodynamic properties.
 We start LBN-MOBO and NSGA-II with 15,000 samples, and each iteration runs with a batch size of 15,000 all simulated by OpenFOAM, a high-fidelity CFD solver \cite{OpenFOAM}.

 Once again, as depicted in Figure~\ref{fig:Progress_hv_airfoil}, LBN-MOBO discovers a superior Pareto front in a remarkably small number of iterations.
 Although with many more iterations, NSGA-II also reaches an acceptable Pareto front, this is most likely due to the use of a large batch size for each iteration in a comparatively smaller design space (five dimensions).
 In contrast, DGEMO's performance significantly deteriorates.
 This likely stems from its reliance on the precise estimation of the gradient and Hessian of the NFP through the surrogate model.
 This task becomes increasingly difficult as the complexity of the NFP increases.
-In Figure~\ref{fig:comparison_airfoil} we show also the random samples to depict the landscape of peformances.

-For the task of exploring the 44-ink color gamut, we initialize LBN-MOBO with 10,000 samples, and each subsequent iteration processes a batch size of 20,000 samples.
-Given the high dimensionality of the design space, this problem poses a significant challenge to many optimization algorithms, making it a fascinating experimental case.
-The performance space in this experiment is the 2 dimensional a*b* color space.
-Figure \ref{fig:Progress_hv_AB} graphically depicts the accelerated increase in hypervolume of the color gamut when using LBN-MOBO.
-Also, final gamut estimation for NSGA-II and LBN-MOBO after 10 iterations, and DGEMO after 5 iterations, is depicted in Figure \ref{fig:44_ink_gamut}, showing a significanlty larger estimated gamut by LBN-MOBO.